Scaleable-solutions/Connecting-Cordova-Apps-to-Dynamics-CRM-using-Web-Api/README.md

 #Conclusion

-The given sample is great starter app to perform authentication in Android apps.
+The given sample is great starter app to perform authentication in cordova apps.
 It gives a good overview of how you can make connection with CRM in external apps not developed in .NET.
 You can freely use this sample in your apps for authentication purposes.